raushankcse/health/README.md

 SEWA is currently available as a web portal designed to facilitate post-treatment rehabilitation and exercise management.
 Below are the instructions for using the SEWA web portal effectively:

 ### Instructions for Using the SEWA Web Portal
-1. **Accessing the Portal**: To access the SEWA web portal, visit [portal URL] and log in using your credentials provided during registration.
+1. **Accessing the Portal**: To access the SEVA web portal, visit [portal URL] and log in using your credentials provided during registration.
 2. **Dashboard Overview**: Upon logging in, you will be greeted with the dashboard, which provides an overview of your exercise progress, upcoming sessions, and any notifications.
 3. **Exercise Tracking**: Navigate to the "Exercise Tracking" section to log your exercise sessions.
 Enter the date, duration, and details of each exercise session as prescribed by your healthcare provider.
 4. **Viewing Progress**: Utilize the progress tracking features to monitor your improvement over time.
 Charts and graphs display your exercise history, allowing you to visualize your progress and identify trends.